sericson0/TigerTango/README.md

 7. **Controls** TigerTango has implemented four playback controls:
    1. **Play/Pause** Starts or stops the current track.
    2. **Fade** Fades out current track.
 At end of fade it resets the deck volume to 100%.

-> [!IMPORTANT]
-> If you want the deck volumne other than full, then remenmber to change it after the fade completes.
+   3. **ADD** If you select a set of tracks and click this button, it will add them to the bottom of the automix list.
-   3. **AUTO** Toggles on or off automix.
+   4. **AUTO** Toggles on or off automix.
 The automix will start with whichever deck you select auto on.
-   4. **AutoFade** Fades out deck, starts song on other deck, and loads next song in playlist onto current deck.
+   5. **AutoFade** Fades out deck, starts song on other deck, and loads next song in playlist onto current deck.
 If you have a cortina that you want to fade out and then start the next tanda, you can do this with AutoFade.

-> [!NOTE] The Development verion has also implemented an 'ADD TRACKS' button.
-If you select a set of tracks and click this button, it will add them to the bottom of the automix list.

-TigerTango has also implemented an **ADD** button.
-If you select songs and then click the ADD TRACKS button, it will add these songs to the bottom of the automix playlist.
-An "ADDED" text will briefly be displayed when the tracks are added.

-8. **Cues**
-Tiger Tango has implemented a Cue button and two hot cues.
-These can be used to start cortinas part of the way through the song, and can be used to loop sections of a song.
+   6. TigerTango has implemented two hot cues.
+These can be used to start cortinas part of the way through the song.
-* Select a point in a track and left click a hotkey button to set its hotkey at that location.
+   * Click on a hot cue to set it wherever the song position is.
-* Click on the hotkey again to start the song from that point
+   * Click it again to start song from hotcue position.
-* Right click to remove a hotkey
+   * Right click to remove hotkey.
-* Right click the cue button to toggle between cue points.
-You can customize what the left click button does.
+   1. TigerTango has implemented a LOOP button.
+When both hot cues are added, then clicking LOOP will add a loop between these two positions.
+Once the song enters the loop it will repeat until you click or right click the loop button.

 ### Master